mvalleavila/AuditTopology-ES/README.md

-# StormTopology-AuditActiveLogins
+# StormTopology-AuditActiveLogins-Elasticsearch

 ## Description

 AuditActiveLogins is a test storm topology for learning purpose.

-It counts the User Logins and User Logouts from an audit.log lines, readed from Kafka and insert/update the information in a HBase table.
+It counts the User Logins and User Logouts from an audit.log lines, readed from Kafka and insert/update the information in a Elasticsearch.

 ## Storm topology description

 The topology has the following Components:
-  KafkaSpout -> AuditParserBolt -> AuditLoginsCounterBolt -> HBaseBolt
+  KafkaSpout -> AuditParserBolt -> AuditLoginsCounterBolt -> ElasticsearchBolt

 ### KafkaSpout:
 Connects to a Kafka topic and get the audit lines (previously inserted with flume)